deleeuwblue/deleeuwblog/_posts/2023-5-11-Watson-Studio-Jobs-And-KServe-Modelmesh.md

 ![newJob](/assets/img/2023-5-11-Watson-Studio-Jobs-And-KServe-Modelmesh/job3.png)

 Set a schedule.
-We test the job by triggering it manually.
+We can also test the job by triggering it manually.

 ![newJob](/assets/img/2023-5-11-Watson-Studio-Jobs-And-KServe-Modelmesh/job4.png)

-Review the summary and create and run the job for the first time:
+Review the summary, then create and run the job for the first time:

 ![newJob](/assets/img/2023-5-11-Watson-Studio-Jobs-And-KServe-Modelmesh/job5.png)